 William Howard Taft (AKA POTUS #27) was laid to rest at Arlington National Cemetery in March 1930 after passing away at his home.
 He was the first president and the first chief justice buried at Arlington National Cemetery, and he remains the only American in history to serve as both president and chief justice.

-3 – Why JFK’s Grave Has an Eternal Flame
+3. Why JFK’s Grave Has an Eternal Flame

 As a veteran of World War II, Purple Heart recipient (the only president to earn the medal), and president assassinated in office, it’s easy to understand why Jackie wanted President Kennedy honored with an eternal flame.
 For it was at her request that it quietly flickers above his headstone in the Kennedy family plot.

-4 – JFK is Buried with Several Family Members at Arlington National Cemetery
+4. JFK is Buried with Several Family Members at Arlington National Cemetery

 First Lady Jacqueline Bouvier Kennedy Onassis is buried next to JFK at Arlington National Cemetery.
 Resting on either side of Jack and Jackie are two of their four children who died as infants.
-Arabella was stillborn in August 1956, and Patrick lived only a few days, dying just a few months before his father in 1963.
+Arabella Kennedy was stillborn in August 1956, and Patrick Bouvier Kennedy lived only a few days, dying just a few months before his father in 1963.

 Related Article: 5 Places to Visit to Honor JFK’s Legacy

 JFK’s oldest brother, Joe, was killed in World War II when his plane exploded over the English Channel.
-Although he is buried at the Cambridge American Cemetery in Cambridgeshire, England, Joe is still honored with a white cross in the Kennedy family plot at Arlington.
+Although he is buried at the Cambridge American Cemetery in England, Joe is honored with a white cross in the Kennedy family plot at Arlington.

-5 – The Gravesite You Visit at Arlington Today is Not JFK’s Original Gravesite
+5. The Gravesite You Visit at Arlington Today is Not JFK’s Original Gravesite

 President Kennedy was laid to rest in Arlington National Cemetery on November 25, 1963, as dignitaries from around the world paid their respects and millions of viewers watched by television.
 Toward the end of the graveside service, Jackie lit the eternal flame.